Santalgo/NiftyStocks/README.md

 This repository provides a simple scanner for NSE F&O stocks looking for bullish setups based on daily and intraday moving averages.

+The project is helpful when you want to quickly identify stocks gaining upward momentum on the National Stock Exchange of India.
+It can run from the command line, inside a Jupyter notebook or in Google Colab.

+## Use Cases

+* **Daily market scan** – run the script each morning to get a list of F&O stocks trending above key moving averages.
+* **Telegram alerts** – combine with the ``--notify`` option to receive a quick summary of potential opportunities directly in Telegram.
+* **Custom symbol list** – supply a CSV file or a comma separated list of tickers when you want to focus on a subset of stocks.
+* **Research and backtesting** – import the package in your own Python scripts to experiment with the moving‑average filters or historical data used by the scanner.

 ## Usage

 Install dependencies and run the scanner: